 How Build Dakota Began

-A $25 million gift from local philanthropist T. Denny Sanford and a matching contribution from the South Dakota Future Fund combined to create the Build Dakota Scholarship program.
-The initial $50 million provided over 1,900 students with the opportunity to graduate debt-free and enter the workforce in South Dakota.
-In 2020, an additional $20 million was invested to keep the program running and supporting students for another five years.
+An initial $25 million gift from local philanthropist T. Denny Sanford and a matching contribution from the South Dakota Future Fund combined to create the Build Dakota Scholarship program.
+In 2020, additional contributions led by Governor Kristi Noem and generous industry partners renewed the program for another five years – helping us build the future, today.

 Building A Better Future